gbv/dso/dso.md

 Relates a [DocumentService] to a document.
-The relation is rather lax as it only tells that a specific document is somehow involved in a specific document service event.
-To express more reliable relations, one should define and use more specific sub-properties, such as [daia:availableFor] and [daia:unavailableFor].
+The relation is rather lax as it only tells that a specific document is somehow involved in a specific document service.
+To express more specific relations, one should define and use sub-properties, such as [daia:availableFor] and [daia:unavailableFor].

     dso:hasDocument a owl:ObjectProperty ;
         rdfs:label "hasDocument" ;
         rdfs:domain dso:DocumentService ;
         owl:inverseOf dso:hasService ;
+        rdfs:seeAlso foaf:Document, bibo:Document ;
+        rdfs:seeAlso daia:availableFor, daia:unavailableFor ;
         rdfs:isDefinedBy <> .

 [daia:availableFor]: http://purl.org/ontology/daia/availableFor